 - Robe and slippers (bathrooms are shared)

-- Sweatshirts and sweaters for layering (An absolute necessity!
+- Sweatshirts and sweaters for layering (A necessity!
 Weather varies in England.
 Mornings are quite cool, but it can be warm in the afternoon.
-Layers are your key to success!).
+Layers are your key to success.)

-- Athletic clothes for jogging/exercise and for college athletics.
+- Athletic clothes for jogging and/or for college athletics

 - Dental floss

 - Safety pins

 - Web cam: the cheapest way to connect with home.

 - Computer paper, as size is different in England (A4)